Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 • Dementia

-• The majority of deaths were either from cardiovascular disease (eg heart failure, sudden death, etc.) or infectious diseases (eg pneumonia).
+• The majority of these deaths are due to cardiovascular diseases, such as heart failure or sudden death, and infectious diseases like pneumonia.

-• Atypical antipsychotics used in dementia patients aged over 65 have been linked to an increased risk of CVAs.
+• Atypical antipsychotics, when used in dementia patients aged over 65, have been associated with an increased risk of cerebrovascular accidents (CVAs), such as strokes.

-• Methotrimeprazine is not known to pose a risk, but it cannot be excluded.
+• While methotrimeprazine is not specifically known to pose this risk, it cannot be ruled out entirely.

-• Methotrimeprazine should not be used to treat dementia in elderly patients.
+• Therefore, methotrimeprazine should not be used to treat dementia-related psychosis in elderly patients.

 • Hepatic impairment